unahouExosite/docs/portals/README.md

 }
 ```

-* `<group-id>` is a number identifying the group.
+* `"id"` is a number identifying the group.
-* `<meta>` is a string containing application-specific information describing the group.
-It must be be less then 2 megabytes long.
 * `"members"` is an array of [permission objects](#permission-object) listing the members of the group.
+* `"meta"` may be any type.
+It contains application-specific information describing the group.
+It MUST be less then 2 megabytes long when it's seralized to a JSON string.
+* `"name"` is the group name.
+It is a string of fewer than 256 characters.
+It MUST be unique among the same user in a domain.
 * `"permissions"` is an array of [permission objects](#permission-object) describing Portals resources members of the group may access.
+* `"userId"` is a number identifying the owner of the group.

 ### Permission object